Neurobiology of stimulating

 Treatment Mechanisms and Advantages

-This treatment mechanism takes advantage of the natural role of the vagus nerve in communicating information into the brain via electrical signals.
-Owing to this methods novel route to the brain, it has no drug–drug interactions or systemic side effects, making it a promising new choice for accompanying or replacing pharmacological interventions.
-This treatment has also shown high long-term tolerability in patients, with low rates of patients relapsing on vagus nerve stimulation or becoming tolerant.
+This treatment mechanism takes advantage of the natural role of the vagus nerve in communicating information to the brain via electrical signals.
+This method (tVNS) avoids drug–drug interactions or systemic side effects, making it a promising new choice for accompanying or replacing pharmacological interventions.
+This treatment has also shown high long-term tolerability in patients.

 One of the most consistent findings of stimulating the vagus nerve is a diminished activity of the limbic system (the part of the brain that deals with emotional processing) (Henry et al. 1998; Devous 2001) and a decrease of limbic cerebral blood flow (Henry et al. 2004; Zobel et al. 2005).
 Further, this method shows a marked decrease in activation of the amygdala, hippocampus and parahippocampal gyrus.
 Through projections to the amygdala, the nucleus of the tractus solitarius (NTS), which receives greatest afferent vagal input, gains access to the amygdala-hippocampus entorhinal cortex of the limbic system (Henry 2002).
 With the strong association between hyperactivated limbic brain areas and affective disorders like depression or bipolar disorder (Ebert et al. 1994; Malhi et al. 2004), non-invasive VNS can offer a novel therapeutic option by suppression of this hyperactivity.